gmusicproxy/gmusicproxy/README.md

 - stream any songs as standard MP3 complete of IDv3 tag with all the information and album image

 ### Changelog
-- 1.0.8b1 (unreleased):
+- 1.0.8b2 (unreleased):
   - daemon-mode is not supported under Windows (but it could be under cygwin...): this allows to run gmusicproxy without the `daemon` module
   - support for on-the-fly shuffling of playlists and collections
   - support for public/shared playlists
-  - support filtering collection returned from get_collection by minimum rating
+  - support filtering collection returned from get_collection by minimum rating (thanks to Mark Gillespie)
 - 1.0.7 (2017-01-09):
   - possibility to bind to a specific network interface (thanks to fgtham)
   - bug fixes (shoutcast metadata)